emesexochitl/Roseobacter/Multiple_imputation/README.md

 ## Missing values?
 Here is how to find and use them!
 When one works with complex data tables coming from various resources, mistakes and errors can happen.
 Sometimes it is manifesting in missing values and in order to save as much valuable measurement as possible, one can use multiple imputation.
 ## Dependencies:
-To perform the multiple imputation, the method ... of missMDA is used, but the complete script depends on more packages:
+To perform the multiple imputation, the method of performing principal component methods on incomplete data to estimate parameters of missMDA is used, but the complete script depends on more packages:
 * ggplot2
 * lattice
 * reshape2